 If you can prove that the accident was foreseeable and preventable, then you might have a valid claim, but we can clarify this over the phone for you.
 We’re always happy to help.

 When it comes to injuries, there can be a huge range that can be suffered in an accident caused by poor and inadequate lighting.
-Depending on whether you have suffered a fall or whether it’s another injury, you could suffer anything from a burn to a broken arm to a head injury.
-With that in mind, we’ve created somewhat of a compensation guide to how much you could receive for certain injuries.
+Depending on whether you have suffered a fall or whether it’s another accident, you could suffer anything from a burn to a broken arm to a head injury.
+With that in mind, we’ve created somewhat of a compensation guide to how much you could receive for certain injuries sustained in such and accident caused by a breach of someone’s duty of care towards you.
 It’s worth noting that these are typical payout amounts and your actual award may vary depending on your prognosis etc.

 |Type/Severity||Further information||Common award bracket|

 |Wrist injury – Serious||Injuries causing permanent disability but where some movement remains.||£22,990 to £36,770|

 |Arm fractures – Serious||Reduced function long term, often from multiple fractures||£36,770 to £56,180|

 |Foot injuries – Serious||Reduced function permanently, often from serious fractures||£23,460 to £36,790|